-Brand Name: Apri, Azurette, Bekyree, Caziant, Cyred, Emoquette, Enskyce, Isibloom, Juleber, Kalliga, Kariva, Mircette, Pimtrea, Reclipsen, Simliya, Velivet, Viorele, Volnea
+Brand names: Apri, Azurette, Bekyree, Caziant, Cyred, ... show all 18 brands Emoquette, Enskyce, Isibloom, Juleber, Kalliga, Kariva, Mircette, Pimtrea, Reclipsen, Simliya, Velivet, Viorele, Volnea

 What is Kalliga?

 Kalliga is a combination birth control pill containing female hormones that prevent ovulation (the release of an egg from an ovary).
 Kalliga also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.